LisaOnPump/Lisa-x402-protocol/CONTRIBUTING.md

 Because some chains have different best practices than the EVM, a logical scheme may have a different mechanism to achieve its goal than that scheme has on the EVM.

-If scheme mechanism for a chain must vary from the first implementation of a scheme, CDP will re-audit the scheme for that chain before accepting.
+If scheme mechanism for a chain must vary from the first implementation of a scheme, CDP will re-audit the scheme for that chain before accepting